 Internal Support: An onsite team can provide instant support to resolve issues, reduce downtime and get employees back to work faster.
 However, if unique problems occur (or if issues arise during non-office hours) downtime can be significantly longer.

 External Support: While an external support team (outsourced or direct) can often provide more in-depth experience with varied issues, there are still downfalls:

-- While outsourced IT support agencies take on a breadth of hardware and software issues, they tend to be more expensive, and may still defer to vendors and manufacturers to really solve problems.
+- Outsourced IT agency support takes on a breadth of HW and SW issues, tends to be more expensive, and may still defer to vendors and manufacturers to really solve problems.